Yahyazdine/Ciphers/README.md

 # Ciphers
-Basic working implementation of Cipher Block Chaining (CBC) and Cipher-text Feedback (CFB) using Python.
+Basic working implementation of Cipher Block Chaining (CBC), Cipher-text Feedback (CFB) and DES Esncryption and Decreyption using the Python Modules and Functions.